forwinder15/learndiesels/content/posts/2020-12-12--12-maintenance-musts-for-farm-equipment/index.md

 ## Summing up

 You need your equipment to last as long as humanly possible.
 Don't make the mistake of ignoring these simple things to get the most out of your investment.
-Money doesn't grown on trees but your harvest does.
+Money doesn't grow on trees but your harvest does.
 Get out ahead of the trouble that is bound to come along.